sindresorhus/norway-postal-codes/readme.md

 Even though all converted files are provided here, you might want to do it yourself.

-You'll need [Node.js](http://nodejs.org), then `cd` into this folder and `npm install`.
+You'll need [Node.js](https://nodejs.org), then `cd` into this folder and `npm install`.

-Run `./convert.js` to fetch and convert the latest registry, or you can supply a file path `./convert.js postnummerregister_ansi.txt` to convert a local file (make sure it's the ANSI version).
+Run `npm run make` to fetch and convert the latest registry, or you can supply a file path `npm run make postnummerregister_ansi.txt` to convert a local file (make sure it's the ANSI version).

 You can also use it as a Node module.
 Just install it `npm install --save norway-postal-codes` and then require it in your code: